Remarks on cotorsion theories: The K u nneth theorem for complexes in abelian categories

-of the snake diagram.
+the connecting morphism associated to $(u,v)$.
+We construct here $\partial(u,v)$ when $\mathbf{D}$ and $\mathbf{E}$ have zero differential.
 We follow a method due to Lambek \cite[Section 5.5]{La}, which constructs the connecting morphism for arbitrary short exact sequences by giving its image factorization.
 In this way the naturality of the connecting morphism is immediate.
+We refer to \ref{sec:4.1} for notations.

 We have the commutative diagram

 where $\bar{j}$ is induced by $j$.
 The sequence $(u,v)$ gives rise to the commutative diagram